-Expenditure and income included in the Chief Constables 2021/22 accounting statements and the Authority's group accounts will be for an 10 months and 22 days period from 10 May 2021 to 31 March 2022.
+Expenditure and income included in the Chief Constables 2022/23 accounting statements and the Authority's group accounts will be for a 12 month period from 1st April 2022 to 31 March 2023.

 3. ASSUMPTIONS ABOUT FUTURE AND OTHER MAJOR SOURCES OF ESTIMATION UNCERTAINTY